sandeeparyan001/live-student-and-instructional-video/README.md

 ### Simple form
 go to the form and fill the details and submit. after submit it save the all the data to MongoDB database. if you get the error **Cannot POST to form** then add the full name of file .ie **/form.html** at line no 32 in **index.js**

+### How to run

+go to the terminal and type the **nodemon index.js** to run the code.
+In the browser open the localhost:3000